This website is dedicated to mbira (lamellophone) music and

 I intend this knowledge base to persist for generations to come, and will take care of its maintenance.

-Most likely at some point it will become part of a bigger organization or database.
+At some point it may become part of a bigger organization sharing the same goals.

 Currently there is no way to bulk-export data (a feature on the roadmap, but no popular demand so far).